dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-28-random forest.md

 ## Intro

-Random Forest (RF) is universal machine learning technique.
+Random Forest (RF) is a universal machine learning technique.
 It's a way of predicting category or continuous variables with columns of any kind that we first convert to numbers (floats).

-Random forests take all kind of data from from categories and continuos values even including:
+Random forests take all kinds of data from categories and continuous values even including:

 * pixel data (images)
 * zip codes